Content Quality vs. Quantity: The Content Marketing Question for 2026

 Both quality and quantity are essential in an effective content marketing strategy.
 Here are some things to consider:

 • Quality: High-quality content can help you establish your brand as a trusted and authoritative source of information.
-It can also be more likely shared and linked to by other websites, which will help with SEO.
+It can also be more likely to be shared and linked to by other websites, which will help with SEO.

 • Quantity: Consistently publishing a large volume of content can help you reach a wider audience and establish your brand as a go-to resource in your industry.
 It can also help with SEO, as search engines may see a website with more content as more comprehensive and authoritative.